jkohlin/wordpress-basics/2-ecosystem.md

 ## Ecosystem
 To better understand how Worpress works under the hood, we will begin take a look on the database design.
 When installed, Wordpress creates a set of tables with relationships between eachother.

 One of the most important table is **wp_posts** where much of your website's content will be located.
-Let's take a closer look on this table:
+Let's take a closer look on this table's fields and structure:

 ![]({{site.baseurl}}//34.png)